Stakeholder satisfaction is important for you to complete the project successfully.

 You have to keep your stakeholder register updated at all times throughout the project life cycle.
-As the project progresses you will identify new stakeholders, and you have to update your stakeholder register with this information.
+As the project progresses you will identify new stakeholders, and will have to update your stakeholder register with this information.

 Moreover, during the project life cycle, any one stakeholder’s interest or power could change.
-In this case you will have to update your register to reflect the change.
+In this case, you will have to update your register to reflect the change.